GustavoFri/GustavoFri.github.io/_pages/about.md

 I grew up in Huizhou, Guangdong in Southern China.

-My primary research interests lie on the area involved Probability and Analysis, like Stochastic Analysis, SPDE and Stochastic Process.
-Recently, Percolation Theory and SLE also arouse my interest.
+My primary research interests lie in the area involving Probability and Analysis, such as Stochastic Analysis, SPDE, and Stochastic Process.
+Recently, Percolation Theory and SLE have also aroused my interest.

 See my CV [here](../files/cv.pdf)